frarent/dpt_of_excellence/README.md

 | `04_rob_check_pt_tables_7to8.do` | analysis - robustness | Runs robustness checks (conditional and unconditional parallel trend). | **Tables 7–8** (Robustness PT) |
 | `05_sdid_table_9_fig_1.do` | analysis - synthetic DID | Implements synthetic DiD; exports a figure and a final table. | **Table 9**; **Figure 1** |

-### Replication Instructions

-1. **Download/clone/unzip** this repository/file.
-2. **Open the Stata Project file** `dpt_of_excellence.stpr`.
-This will allow you to view all scripts in the Project Manager.
-3. **Run the main script** from Stata: `00_main.do`

-This will set up the environment and execute all other scripts to reproduce the complete set of tables and figures.

 #### Computational Requirements and Dependencies